intel/neural-compressor/examples/pytorch/image_recognition/imagenet/cpu/qat/README.md

 python main.py -t -a resnext101_32x8d --pretrained --config /path/to/config_file /path/to/imagenet
 ```

-Examples Of Enabling ILiT Auto Tuning On PyTorch ResNet
+Examples Of Enabling LPOT Auto Tuning On PyTorch ResNet
 =======================================================

 This is a tutorial of how to enable a PyTorch classification model with Intel® Low Precision Optimization Tool.